williamDalston/schrodingers-cat-website/content/articles/qc-experiment-001.md

 1. **Consciousness is hard to define**: We don't have objective measures of consciousness
 2. **Quantum effects are fragile**: Any quantum consciousness would be tiny and easily masked
 3. **Ethical constraints**: We can't run dangerous experiments on conscious beings
-4. **Background noise**: The brain is warm, wet, and noisy—not ideal for quantum effects
+4. **Background noise**: The brain is warm, wet, and noisy not ideal for quantum effects
 5. **Control problems**: What do we compare conscious systems to?

 But despite these challenges, researchers are developing clever experiments.
 Some are already underway.